Japonisme: Theater

 The first popular stagings of Asia were depictions of Japan from England.
 The comic opera Kosiki (originally titled The Mikado but renamed after protest from Japan) was written in 1876.
 In 1885, Gilbert and Sullivan, apparently less concerned about Japanese perceptions, premiered their Mikado.
 This comic opera enjoyed immense popularity throughout Europe where seventeen companies performed it 9,000 times within two years of its premiere.
 Translated into German in 1887, The Mikado remained the most popular drama in Germany throughout the 1890s.
 In the wake of this popularity, comedies set in Asia and featuring comic Asian figures appeared in rapid succession, both in comic opera and drama.

-The successor to The Mikado as Europe's most popular Japan drama, Sidney Jones' opera The Geisha (1896) added the title character to the stock characters representing Japan, the figure of the geisha belongs to the "objects " which in and of themselves meant Japan in Germany and throughout the West.
+The successor to The Mikado as Europe's most popular Japan drama, Sidney Jones' opera The Geisha (1896) added the title character to the stock characters representing Japan, the figure of the geisha belongs to the "objects" which in and of themselves meant Japan in Germany and throughout the West.
 The period from 1904 to 1918 saw a European boom in geisha dramas.
-The most famous of these was, of course, Puccini's opera Madama Butterfly.
+The most famous of these was, Puccini's opera Madama Butterfly.
 In 1900, Puccini saw a staging of David Belasco's play of the same name and reportedly found it so moving that he wept.
 The popularity of the opera brought on a slew of Madame Something or Others, including Madames Cherry, Espirit, Flott, Flirt, Wig-Wag, Leichtsinn, and Tip Top, all of whom appeared around 1904 and disappeared relatively quickly.
 They were not without lasting effect, however, and the geisha had established herself among the scrolls, jade, and images of Mount Fuji that signified Japan to the West.
 Much as this human figure of the geisha was reduced to the level of other objects signifying Japan in the drama, Japanese performers in Germany served German play wrights in their quest to renew the German drama.
 Just as ukiyo-e had proven useful in France, severed from any understanding of Japan, the troupes of Japanese actors and dancers that toured Europe provided materials for "a new way of dramatizing" on stage.
 Ironically, the popularity and influence of these Japanese dramas had a great deal to do with the westernization of the Japanese theater in general and of the pieces performed in Europe in particular.